-5.3.84 Commercial organisations that provide electronic verification of identity or digital identity use various\methods of displaying results for example, by the number of documents checked, or through scoring mechanisms.
-Some organisations confirm that a given, predetermined 'level' of assuranceauthentification has been reached.
+- As well as requiring an commercial organisation used for electronic verification to or digital identity to be considered permeet the criteria set out in paragraphs 5.3.51 and 5.3.52, it is important that the process of electronic verification meets an appropriate level of assurance confirmation before it can be judged to satisfy the firm's legal obligation. - 5.3.84 Commercial organisations that provide electronic verification of identity or digital identity use various\methods of displaying results for example, by the number of documents checked, or through scoring mechanisms.
+Some organisations confirm that a given, predetermined 'level' of assurance or scored level of verificationauthentification has been reached.
 Firms should ensure that they understand the basis of the system they use, in order to be satisfied that the sources of the underlying data reflect the guidance in paragraphs 5.3.46-5.3.50, and cumulatively meet an appropriate level of confirmation in relation to the risk assessed in the relationship.